 A 3PL can help you better organize and keep track of your inventory.

-3PL partners, like Print Bind Ship, can provide more value for warehouse fulfillment by fulfilling orders on demand plus the staff involved in this process.
+3PL partners, like Print Bind Ship, can provide more value for warehouse fulfillment by fulfilling orders on demand.
 This process means that a 3PL partner will manufacture or assemble your orders as needed and even update you when stock is low.

-Partnering with Print Bind Ship for the Best Pick, Pack, Ship Solution
+Partnering with Print Bind Ship for the Best Pick, Pack, and Ship Solution

-Centrally located within the Midwest, the experts at Print Bind Ship have over 60 years of item fulfillment, commercial printing, and shipping experience.
-Think of us as your one-stop shop partner for all things branding and eCommerce.
+The fulfillment experts at Print Bind Ship have over 60 years of item fulfillment, commercial printing, and shipping experience.
+Think of us as your go-to expert for all things branding and eCommerce.

-We carry out fulfillment for thousands of orders on a daily basis.
-Our warehouse operations are top-notch to ensure an optimal inventory management process and pick, pack, ship solution for you business.
-If you’re considering optimizing your eCommerce fulfillment, get in contact us and find out how Print Bind Ship can help grow your business!
+We carry out fulfillment for thousands of orders daily.
+Our warehouse operations are top-notch to ensure an optimal inventory management process and pick, pack, and ship solution for your business.
+If you’re considering optimizing your eCommerce fulfillment, contact us and find out how Print Bind Ship can help grow your business!

 FAQ